Color lithograph after the watercolor illustrations by Antoine de Saint-Exupéry from his beloved masterpiece "The Little Prince".

 This lithograph was printed and published in 2009 in our Art-Lithographies studio in Paris using 100% cotton 300 g/m² BFK Rives paper.
 Artwork entirely made in France: from the production of the paper in Arches in the Vosges department, to the traditional lithographic printing process, one drawing for each different color, one color per press run.

-The lithograph is plate-signed from the edition of 300 and features the dry stamp of the artist’s Estate.
+The lithograph was authorized, supervised and validated by the Saint-Exupéry Estate.
+It is plate-signed by the artist from the edition of 300 and features the dry stamp of the Saint-Exupéry Estate.

 Le Poète (The Poet)